 When done well, welding allows making rings with small seamless and strong connections.
-However, welding rings tends to be more difficult and costly than other methods.
+However, welding rings tend to be more difficult and costly than other methods.

 The oldest method of welding is forge welding.
-It is also the only welding method available to ancient mail armour producers.
+It is also the only welding method available to ancient mail armor producers.
 Forge welding of rings is performed like this:

 - Create a ring with overlapping ends

 - Strike the overlapping area with a hammer

 Forge welding bears some challenges that are even more difficult to overcome for small rings: